Victor-Sun/uberTutor/README.md

 # uberTutor
-Project has been discontinued and will be continued with a different language here: [C#](https://dev.azure.com/victor-sun/UberTutor)
+Project has been completed and will be continued with a different language here: [C#](https://dev.azure.com/victor-sun/UberTutor)